azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 | variable1 | ... | ... | ... | ... | ... | ... | ... |
 | variable2 | ... | ... | ... | ... | ... | ... | ... |

-#### Secondary data source2 name

-... same form as above...

-### Prior observations

-Prior experience with the study area, prior data collection, or prior observation of the data can compromise the validity of a study, e.g. through p-hacking.
-Therefore, disclose any prior experience or observations at the time of study pre-registration here, with example text below:

-At the time of this study pre-registration, the authors had _____ prior knowledge of the geography of the study region with regards to the ____ phenomena to be studied.
-This study is related to ____ prior studies by the authors

-For each primary data source, declare the extent to which authors had already engaged with the data:

-- [ ] no data collection has started
-- [ ] pilot test data has been collected
-- [ ] data collection is in progress and data has not been observed
-- [ ] data collection is in progress and __% of data has been observed
-- [ ] data collection is complete and data has been observed.
-Explain how authors have already manipulated / explored the data.

-For each secondary source, declare the extent to which authors had already engaged with the data:

 - [ ] data is not available yet
 - [ ] data is available, but only metadata has been observed